standing-o/Lengyel-Epstein_Pattern_Classification/README.md

 ## OH, SEOYOUNG, and [SEUNGGYU LEE](https://sites.google.com/view/sglee/home).
 "EXTRACTING INSIGHTS OF CLASSIFICATION FOR TURING PATTERN WITH FEATURE ENGINEERING."
 ### [Paper](http://ksiam-editor.s3.amazonaws.com/1601252749955-jksiam-2020v24p321.pdf) | [Code1](https://github.com/OH-Seoyoung/MachineLearning_with_Patterns_Based_on_Lengyel-Epstein_model/tree/master/Classification_of_Pattern_Images), [Code2](https://github.com/OH-Seoyoung/MachineLearning_with_Patterns_Based_on_Lengyel-Epstein_model/tree/master/Clustering_with_features)
+> **Abstract** Data classification and clustering is one of the most common applications of the machine learning.
+In this paper, we aim to provide the insight of the classification for Turing pattern image, which has high nonlinearity, with feature engineering using the machine learning without a multi-layered algorithm.
+For a given image data X whose fixel values are defined in [-1, 1], X-X3 and∇ X would be more meaningful feature than X to represent the interface and bulk region for a complex pattern image data.
+Therefore, we use X-X3 and∇ X in the neural network and clustering algorithm to classification.
+The results validate the feasibility of the proposed approach.

 ## Dataset
 ### Lengyel–Epstein (LE) model developed to describe the CIMA chemical reaction